ibarrasb/EmployeeManagement/README.md

 <h1 align="center">Employee Management</h1>
-Console based application that manages employees using mySQL

 <a href="https://drive.google.com/file/d/1SON6fkYQmVzKUOYFKIvwn7bu4JF-nTH9/view?usp=sharing">Click here to view</a>

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />
 ## Description
-🔍
+🔍 Console based application that manages employees using mySQL:
+    a User is able to view:
+    1)Employees
+    2)Departments
+    3)Roles
+a user can also update:
+    1)Employees
+a  user can also add:
+    1)New Employees
+    2)New Roles
+    3)New Departments
 ## Table of Contents
 - [Description](#description)
 - [License](#license)